neura-sx/graphene-book/book/interfaces/tutorial-interfacing-with-witness.md

 ### Access other restricted APIs

-You can try any of these commands:
+You can try any of these commands against the Login API:
 ```
 {"id":888,"method":"call","params":[1,"network_broadcast",[]]}
 {"id":888,"method":"call","params":[1,"database",[]]}
 {"id":888,"method":"call","params":[1,"history",[]]}
 {"id":888,"method":"call","params":[1,"network_node",[]]} <-- This one does not work.
 Why?
 ```
-...and you should receive API identifiers for all of these APIs.
+...to receive API identifiers for all of these APIs.